davidj-brewster/video-to-keyframes/README.md

   - Exposure using histogram analysis
 - Scene change detection
 - Temporal pattern recognition
-It is noted that almost all one of these are overkill in most scenarios; however, these and other methods are particularly of interest to me across multiple projects.
-I'll likely look to integrate more advanced methods like Canny Edge Detection, Guassian filters and some additional libraries to enhance feature and frame detection methods.
+Almost all one of these are overkill in most scenarios; but they're fun.

 ### Performance Features
 - Configurable thread pool for parallel processing of frames